-Some visitors will require a visa for Malta.
+Some visitors will require a visa for Bulgaria.
 Please see the information below for further details.

 Citizens of the following countries will require a visa to enter Malta:

-Please visit the Maltese Home Affairs website, by clicking: here.
+Please visit the Bulgarian Home Affairs website, by clicking: here.